Table of contents here.

 silica-poor magma produced in the mantle.
 The primitive magma must

-This magma further differentiated, leaving silica-poor minerals at
+for magma production.
+This magma further differentiated, leaving

-and magnesium-rich rock at the base of the crust, increasing the
+the residual iron- and magnesium-rich rock at the base of the

 Almost all the Earth's continental crust is mature, yet